-- Manual traction to help open up the cervical foramen where the nerve root exits the spinal canal.
-If this therapy helps relieve the pain, a home traction unit can be prescribed.
-Traction should be initiated under a physical therapist's supervision.
+- Manual traction.
+A machine can be used in a doctor’s office or physical therapy setting to gently lift the head and help open up the cervical spine’s foramina, where the nerve roots exit the spinal canal.
+If this therapy helps relieve pain, a home traction unit can be prescribed.
+Traction should be initiated under a physical therapist’s or other qualified medical professional’s supervision.

 - Epidural injections.
 A medical professional can inject a steroid medication directly into the epidural region of the cervical spine, which may provide some short-term relief.
 This option is typically only tried after other non-surgical options have been deemed unsuccessful.

 This list does not include every possible treatment for cervical radiculopathy from a herniated disc.
 One particular treatment option, or combination of treatment options, might work well for one person but not another.